Convex Functions and Optimization

 plt.show()

 For twice-differentiable functions, convexity can be characterized using derivatives.
 In single variable calculus, if \(\frac{d^2 f}{dx^2} \geq 0\) for all \(x\), then the function is convex.
 This generalizes to multivariable functions through the Hessian matrix.
-The function \(f\) is convex if and only if its Hessian matrix \(H(\mathbf{x})\) is positive semi-definite for all \(\mathbf{x}\) in the domain.
+A twice-differentiable function \(f\) is convex if and only if its Hessian matrix \(H(\mathbf{x})\) is positive semi-definite for all \(\mathbf{x}\) in the domain.
+This connection between convexity and the Hessian is particularly useful because it allows us to verify convexity by checking the eigenvalues of the Hessian.
+Since the Hessian is symmetric by definition, it has real eigenvalues.
+The matrix is positive semi-definite if and only if all eigenvalues are non-negative (i.e., \(\lambda_i \geq 0\)).
+If all eigenvalues are strictly positive (i.e., \(\lambda_i > 0\)), then the Hessian is positive definite, which corresponds to the function being strictly convex.
+For strictly convex functions, any local minimum is the unique global minimum.

 Many models in machine learning are convex.
 Linear regression with squared loss is convex because the objective function \(||\mathbf{y} - X\mathbf{\beta}||^2\) is a quadratic function with a positive semi-definite Hessian.
-Logistic regression with log loss is also convex (we showed this in the logistic regression notebook).
-However, deep neural networks are non-convex due to the composition of nonlinear activation functions, which can make training them difficult.
+Logistic regression with log loss is also convex, as demonstrated in the logistic regression notes where we showed that its Hessian is positive semi-definite.
+However, deep neural networks are non-convex due to the composition of nonlinear activation functions, this can make training them difficult.